libigl/libigl.github.io/docs/static-library.md

 # Could also install embree to your root, but libigl examples don't expect this
 #sudo make install
 ```

-## Extras

-### bbw
-This library extra contains functions for computing Bounded Biharmonic Weights, can be used with and without the [mosek](#mosek) extra via the `IGL_NO_MOSEK` macro.

-### boolean
-This library extra contains functions for computing mesh-mesh booleans,
-depending on CGAL and optionally Cork.

-### cgal
-This library extra utilizes CGAL's efficient and exact intersection and
-proximity queries.

-### embree
-This library extra utilizes embree's efficient ray tracing queries.

-### matlab
-This library extra provides support for reading and writing `.mat` workspace
-files, interfacing with Matlab at run time and compiling mex functions.

-### mosek
-This library extra utilizes mosek's efficient interior-point solver for
-quadratic programs.

-### png
-This library extra uses `libpng` and `YImage` to read and write `.png` files.

-### tetgen
-This library extra provides a simplified wrapper to the tetgen 3d tetrahedral
-meshing library.

-### Triangle
-This library extra provides a simplified wrapper to the triangle 2d triangle
-meshing library.

-### xml
-This library extra utilizes tinyxml2 to read and write serialized classes
-containing Eigen matrices and other standard simple data-structures.

 ## Development
 Further documentation for developers is listed in